ankaAR/bestiario5e/_creatures/spirit-troll.md

 ***Multiattack*** The troll makes three attacks: one with its bite and two with its claws.

-***Bite*** Melee Weapon Attack: +7 al ataque, alcance 5 ft., one creature.
+***Bite*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 ft., one creature.
 Hit: 19 (3d10 + 3) psychic damage, and the target must succeed on a DC 15 Wisdom saving throw or be stunned for 1 minute.
 The stunned target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

-***Claws*** Melee Weapon Attack: +7 al ataque, alcance 5 ft., one creature.
+***Claws*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 ft., one creature.
 Hit: 14 (2d10 + 3) psychic damage.